All applicants whose first language is not English must meet Humber’s English Language Proficiency Policy.

 "I cannot speak highly enough about this program.
 It provides hands-on knowledge of the fashion industry and necessary skills for any field within the industry.
 The courses are taught by professors who have years of experience and are both knowledgeable and supportive.
 It is only thanks to the program that I got a job at HBC literally 2 weeks after writing my finals!" - Ola

-Fashion Management and Promotions alum Jennifer Wilcox recently interviewed Program Coordinator Susan Roberton about her fashion career and her tips for a successful fashion career in Style Nine to Five.
+Fashion Management and Promotions alum Jennifer Wilcox recently interviewed Humber faculty member Susan Roberton about her fashion career and her tips for a successful fashion career in Style Nine to Five.

-Starting in high school, people begin to use brands to identify with a "style tribe" says Susan Roberton, who teaches graduate students at Humber College's Fashion Management program.
+Starting in high school, people begin to use brands to identify with a "style tribe" says Susan Roberton, a faculty member at Humber College.
 On campus, that process of self-labelling continues, with subtle differences.

 According to City of Toronto data, the fashion industry employs nearly 50,000 people.
 Fashion design, wholesaling and retailing have grown dramatically in the last five years, with 10,000 fashion-related jobs.
 There are 4,600 fashion retail firms in Toronto that generate annual sales of $2.6 billion.
 Sales have grown by 6.4 per cent in the last year.
 Employment in the wholesale and retail trade grew by 34.5 per cent or 13,000 jobs in the last five years.